1935 Chicago mayoral election: Aftermath

+Democrats celebrated their overwhelming success in the city's elections with impromptu parades and gatherings across the city.

-Kelly would go on to win reelection twice.
+Kelly would go on to win re-election twice.
 In 1947, he would forgo seeking a fourth term after being urged to step aside by the Cook County Democratic Party, which had been concerned about the prospect of Kelly losing a general election due to scandals which had plagued him during his fourteen years as mayor.

 This was the first Chicago mayoral election won by a candidate hailing from the Bridgeport neighborhood of Chicago.
 Over the subsequent decades, Bridgeport would come to generate several additional mayors, with Martin Kennelly, Richard J. Daley, Michael A. Bilandic, and Richard M. Daley all hailing from the neighborhood.

+After his massive defeat, Wetten remarked, "the Republican party is completely disintegrated –there is no local Republican party."
+However, local Republican Party leaders voiced disagreement with notions that the result marked the party's death in the city.